PelionIoT/nanostack-border-router/README.md

 $ cd <your_project>

-# Make sure that you selsect "executable"  as module type when prompted
+# Make sure that you select "executable" as the module type when prompted
 $ yotta init
 ```